-In the flaming mode, ignition was initially observed at the point of pilot flame impingement followed by visible smoke and charring.
-In the non-flaming mode, visible smoke production was observed within 30 seconds followed by charring.
+In the flaming mode, ignition was initially observed at the point of pilot flame impingement increasing to full ignition within 15 seconds.
+Visible smoke and charring were also observed.
+In the non-flaming mode, visible smoke production was observed followed by charring.